-The icrash program may be used as a post-mortem tool for analyzing system crashes.
-For post-mortem analysis of a system crash, specify /var/adm/crash/unix as namelist.
-You can also use icrash to generate a wide variety of reports and displays based on a kernel panic dump from a crashed system.
+The icrash program is a post-mortem analysis tool for system crashes.
+You can use icrash to generate a wide variety of reports and displays based on a kernel panic dump from a crashed system.
+Study the icrash(1M) reference page for the current release.
 For example, you can display the putbuf message buffer using the stat command of icrash.
-For more information, see the icrash(1M) reference page for the current release.